Dynamic, Compassionate and Connected Learners

 A Community of Readers

-Lessons are guided by the teacher librarian and constructed in collaboration with our elementary school teachers and the PYP Coordinator to ensure relevancy to classroom learning.
+Library lessons are guided by the teacher librarian and constructed in collaboration with our Elementary School teachers and the PYP Coordinator to ensure relevancy to classroom learning.
 Students are encouraged to develop a love of reading as they begin to understand how to use and utilize a library space to benefit their learning needs.

 At AISG, some of the best learning takes place beyond the classroom walls.
 We leverage our local and community relationships to enrich student learning opportunities.